Only those who will risk going too far can possibly find out how far one can go. – T. S. Eliot

 Some activities have a high opportunity cost.
 To try one of these means you risk giving up a lot.
 For example, quitting your job or proposing to a woman are both activities that you want to put substantial thought into.

-Meanwhile,activities such as applying to a new job or asking a girl for her number have very low opportunity costs.
+Meanwhile, activities such as applying for a new job or asking a girl for her number have very low opportunity costs.
 To fail at one of these causes you minimal loss – but to succeed at one of these activities could change your life.

 When considering a low-risk opportunity, don’t waste time trying to sell yourself on “why”.
 Instead, ask yourself “why not”.
 If there is no good “why not”, then go out there and give it a try.